What is Microsoft DevOps?

 They also obviously know what they’re doing and want people who can follow the plan.

-- This is a senior position for work in fast-paced development environment while adhering to strict process requirements.
+- This is a senior position for working in a fast-paced development environment while adhering to strict process requirements.

 - Knowledge of Virtual Machine applications, specifically VMware and Virtual Box.

-- Strong knowledge in C#, PowerShell, DOS script for support of existing local tooling or creation of new tools.
+- Strong knowledge of C#, PowerShell, and DOS script for support of existing local tooling or creation of new tools.